Accident (1967 film)

 Accident is a 1967 British drama film directed by Joseph Losey.
 Written by Harold Pinter, it is an adaptation of the 1965 novel Accident by Nicholas Mosley.
-It is the third of four Losey–Pinter collaborations; the others being The Servant (1963), Modesty Blaise (1966) and The Go-Between (1971).
+It is the second of three Losey–Pinter collaborations; the others are The Servant (1963) and The Go-Between (1971).
 At the 1967 Cannes Film Festival, Accident won the Grand Prix Spécial du Jury award.
 It also won the Grand Prix of the Belgian Film Critics Association.

 Plot

+During the hours of darkness, a car crashes.
+A man, Stephen, goes to it and finds a young man dead and a shocked but uninjured young woman whom he lifts from the car and takes back to his nearby house.
+The film then goes into flashback.

-Stephen, a married Oxford tutor in his forties, has two students: the rich and likeable William, of whom he is fond, and a beautiful, enigmatic Austrian named Anna, whom he secretly covets.
+Stephen, a married Oxford tutor in his forties, has two students: the rich and likeable William, of whom he is fond, and a beautiful, enigmatic Austrian named Anna, whom he secretly desires.
 William also fancies Anna and hopes to know her better.
 While Stephen's wife is away having their third child, he looks up an old flame in London and they sleep together.
 Returning home, he finds that his pushy colleague Charley has been using the house for sex with Anna.
 She tells Stephen privately that she and William are engaged to be married.

-William says that he will come to Stephen's house after a party that night.
+William says that he will go to Stephen's house after a party that night.
 As he is too drunk to drive, Anna takes the wheel, but she crashes the car outside Stephen's gate.
 Upon finding the accident and William dead, Stephen pulls the deeply shaken Anna from the wreckage and hides her upstairs while he calls the police.
 Later, he forces himself on her while she is still in shock, then takes her back to her room at the university.
 He comes by in the morning to find a bemused Charley, who cannot prevent Anna from packing to return to Austria.